stepanataccolade/docsv2/sources/pipelines/resources/replicas.md

 * `count` is an integer that represents the number of instances to run.

-A new version of this resource is created everytime anything in the version section changes, which will trigger any job(s) that has this resource as an `IN` as long as automatic trigger isn't explicitly turned off.
+A new version of this resource is created everytime anything in the version section changes.

 ##Overriding replicas
 `replicas` can also be used to override settings that were set in an upstream stage of the pipeline.